10 Best CRMs for Startups in 2023: Ultimate Guide, Reviews & Pricing Comparison

 Seriously, this company has apps for everything.
 Business email?
 Check.
 Powerful analytics?
 Check.
 Video conferencing, workplace chat, and file management features?
 Check, check, check!
 And we haven't even mentioned the marketing, sales, and customer support tools yet.

-Zoho CRM is a strong contender in the fight for CRM supremacy, thanks to the platform's ease of use, combined with a powerful feature set for startups.
+Zoho CRM is a strong contender in the fight for CRM supremacy, thanks to the platform's ease of use, combined with a powerful feature set for sales and marketing teams.

 Pros of Zoho CRM: